inariksit/cclaw-zettelkasten/ontology.md

 Collection of concepts and their relationships, in a machine-readable format.

+This zettel is really long, because I'm reading way too many papers about ontologies.
+Here's TL;DR.

+Ontology has:
+* _Taxonomy_ as a backbone (cat is an animal, animal is a living-entity, …)

+It may also have one of the following
+* Other, non-hierarchical _relations_ (cats are cute)
+* _Rules/axioms_ to derive facts that are not explicitly encoded by the ontology (motherhood is a special case of parenthood; Mary is John's mother -> Mary is John's parent)

 ## Origins and etymology

 _Quotes from "Approaches to Legal Ontologies: Theories, Domains, Methodologies: 1 (Law, Governance and Technology Series)"_